-As a mom myself, I understand the struggle for that much-needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
-It’s challenging for me to get to the gym sometimes because I plan my workouts around my husband’s work schedule.
+As a mom, I understand the struggle for that much-needed, sanity-saving alone time that moms crave (and usually don’t get enough of).
+Getting to the gym sometimes is challenging because I plan my workouts around my husband’s work schedule.
 Although it can be a workout just to find time to get out of the house regularly and get to my local gym, I still do it because I feel that when I am regularly working out, getting that much-needed exercise (and alone time), I am a better mom.
-I can better focus on my children and care for them more thoroughly when I am feeling strong, fit, and healthy.
+I can better focus on my children and care for them more thoroughly when feeling strong, fit, and healthy.

 How having a workout routine makes me a better mom.

 My daughter just turned two and has endless energy!
-She rarely naps, wakes early and goes to sleep late.
-And while she is awake, she is full throttle, ready to play.
-She loves to discover and learn everything she can cram into the day before falling asleep.
-This requires me also to have endless energy.
-I feel the days when I squeeze a workout in, I can keep up with her more.
+She rarely naps, wakes early, and goes to sleep late.
+And while awake, she is full throttle, ready to play.
+She loves discovering and learning everything she can cram into the day before falling asleep.
+This also requires me to have endless energy.
+I feel that I can keep up with her more on the days when I squeeze a workout in.
 And I am not as groggy as usual.

-Zumba, spinning, and yoga make up my workout routines and are my favorite classes to take.
+Zumba, spinning, and yoga make up my workout routines and are my favorite classes.
 I love that they are only 45 minutes to an hour long.
 This is perfect for my tight schedule.
 They are also teacher-led and motivating.
 I enjoy being able to have that hour to sweat it out and I feel rejuvenated afterward.
 Zumba is a Latin dance class, and that makes working out fun!
-It honestly doesn’t even feel like I’m working most classes.
+It honestly doesn’t even feel like I’m working out most classes.
 Yoga renews my mind and muscles.
-It is a slower-paced class and lets me relax and focus on myself for one whole hour!
-I usually opt for a spinning class if I want a more challenging, more strenuous workout.
+It is a slower-paced class that lets me relax and focus on myself for one hour!
+I usually opt for a spinning class for a more challenging, strenuous workout.
 Spin class is also only 45 minutes long.
 So if I need to be quick, this class is always a great option!